long con magazine is a canadian quarterly for art about art.

 Help us make more informed editorial decisions by identifying any backgrounds or experiences that have made it more difficult for you to create art or be recognized for your artistic labour.
 Backgrounds and experiences don’t need to be addressed in your submission, bio, or artist statement: include them in the field “Additional notes for the editors” to ensure they remain confidential.

-If your name(s), artistic name(s), or pronouns change after we’ve published you, we would be very happy to help you celebrate by quickly correcting our website: please feel free to let us know at longconmag@gmail.com.
+If your name(s), artistic name(s), or pronouns change after we’ve published you, we’d be very happy to help you celebrate by quickly correcting our website.
+Please feel free to let us know at longconmag@gmail.com.

 Having trouble with the submission form?